-The Financial District roughly overlaps with the boundaries of the New Amsterdam settlement of the late 17th century, and it’s one of the oldest neighborhoods in Manhattan.
+New York’s Financial District roughly overlaps with the boundaries of the New Amsterdam settlement of the late 17th century, and it’s one of the oldest neighborhoods in Manhattan.
 In 1904, NYC got its first subway company, Interborough Rapid Transit, beginning the Financial District’s evolution into a center for finance, business, and commerce.
 The World Trade Center was built here in 1973.
-FiDi’s northeast corned earned the nickname “Insurance District in the early 20th Century because of the impressive number of insurance firms headquartered there.
+FiDi’s northeast corner earned the nickname “Insurance District in the early 20th Century because of the impressive number of insurance firms headquartered there.
 The early 2000s brought an increase in permanent residents, transforming the Financial District from just an office community into a home for 15,000-20,000 residents.

 Wall Street, the symbolic center of American capitalism, has an interesting history of its own.
 Originally, Wall Street was an actual wall that was intended to protect settlers from Native Americans, pirates, and the British when the state of New York was still a Dutch Colony.
 One of the anchors of Wall Street, the New York Stock Exchange, originated in the 18th century when traders formed the Buttonwood Agreement in an effort to regulate trading and promote fairness.
-In the 19th century, the Wall Street area included both residences and businesses, but eventually most of the people who lived there moved to Midtown Manhattan.
+In the 19th century, the Wall Street area included both residences and businesses, but eventually most of the people who lived there left downtown and moved to the more central Midtown Manhattan.
 J. P. Morgan and John D. Rockefeller’s work helped change Wall Street’s economy from industrial to financial.
 Some people believe the 20th century was Wall Street’s most successful era.
 Later, the Financial District faced the destruction of the World Trade Center in 2001.
 Before that, the Financial District was already known for its high number of highrises, but the loss of the World Trade Center inspired the development of even more buildings.
 In recent years, FiDi has also made a comeback as a residential neighborhood.
 Since 9/11, the neighborhood’s population has tripled.